navillanueva/pp-adobe-after-effects-metacards/README.md

 ![](https://github.com/navillanueva/pp-adobe-after-effects-metacards/bearPassV1.gif)

-Looks a lot cleaner in black, camera work is a bit sloppy and the "3D" effect of the things in the card doesnt look to clean...
+Second design: Looks a lot cleaner in black, camera work is a bit sloppy and the "3D" effect of the things in the card doesnt look to clean...

 ![](https://github.com/navillanueva/pp-adobe-after-effects-metacards/bearPassV1.gif)